Linda M. Distlerath

 National Academy of Certified Care Managers

 Linda Distlerath is a Senior Advisor to the National Bureau of Asian Research.
-She is also Director for the National Academy of Certified Care Managers.
+She is also a Trustee of the South Carolina Research Authority and serves on the board of the National Academy of Certified Care Managers.

 Linda is a health care industry expert with over three decades of experience in the global biopharmaceutical sector, bringing substantial expertise in public affairs and building favorable policy environments for business success in markets around the world.
 Highly regarded as an international leader in forging innovative and strategic alliances and partnerships, Linda excels in engaging a diverse range of stakeholders to impact market access, regulatory and legal policies across highly-regulated health and technology industries.

 Linda most recently served as the Deputy Vice President of Advocacy and Strategic Alliances for the Pharmaceutical and Research Manufacturers of America (PhRMA) which represents the leading global biopharmaceutical companies.
 With a portfolio spanning China, India, South East Asia, Mexico and Canada, Linda led numerous multi-stakeholder partnerships and alliances, raising public awareness and securing government action on counterfeit medicines, chronic disease, intellectual property protection, health technology assessment, and drug pricing & reimbursement.